vikram7/rubies/README.md

 Newcomers to programming would benefit from practicing drills regularly until basic problem solving becomes second nature.
 This gem is a command line tool that allows users to solve randomly generated small problems.

-It currently supports drills surrounding complex data structures.
+It currently supports drills surrounding simple and complex data structures.

 ## Installation